Fancy making a rope ladder for your garden?

 Both 12mm synthetic hemp rope and wooden rungs are in stock – and, despite the pandemic, can be delivered to your home address in just a few days.
 Alternatively, if you’re not keen on DIY, we also have a range of 5, 6 and 7 rung rope ladders in our Play is Fun! collection – all of which come pre-assembled and ready to use.

 If you have any questions about the products available, or would like further advice on how to make a rope ladder, please feel free to get in touch.
 We’re always on hand and happy to help.
-Just give us a call on 01692 671721 or send an email to [email protected] and we’ll get back to you.
+Just send an email to [email protected] and we’ll get back to you.